 An irrevocable trust may be considered when the estate owner's primary objective is to obtain federal estate tax savings.
 When property is placed in an irrevocable trust, the grantor is giving the property away permanently.
-Since the grantor no longer owns the property, it will not become part of the gross estate and will not be subject to federal estate tax.
+Subject to the three-year lookback discussed below, since the grantor no longer owns the property, it will not become part of the gross estate and will not be subject to federal estate tax.

 Life insurance intended to pay federal estate tax may be the only asset an irrevocable trust will hold.
 If life insurance is purchased to pay federal estate tax, the objective usually is to keep the insurance proceeds out of the grantor's estate and not subject it to tax.